powsybl/powsybl.github.io/docs/sensitivity/index.md

 # Sensisitivity computation outputs

 ## Sensitivity values
-The outputs of the sensitivity computation are sensitivity values.
-It is a list of objects associated to each sensitivity factors:
+The outputs of the sensitivity analysis are sensitivity values.
+It is a list of objects associated to each sensitivity factor for each state of the network:
 - The actual value of the partial derivative
 - The reference value of the variable at linearization point
-- The reference value of the function at linearization point
+- The reference value of the function at linearization point The results may be serialized in JSON or in CSV format.

 ## Example of interpretation
 Let's imagine that one wants to get the impact of an increase of active power generation of the generator *G* on the branch *B*.
-The sensitivity computation input will contain one sensitivity factor.
+The sensitivity analysis input will contain one sensitivity factor.

 After the computation, imagine that the values of the three elements of the resulting sensitivity object are:
 - a value of -0.05 for the partial derivative